 Etiquettes and Customs

-Travellers can visit a Balian or even study for a few days with an expert.
+Curious about these mystic healers?
+You don’t need to be a local to visit them.
+Experience a visit to a Balian yourself, or if you want greater insight, you may even study for a few days under the guidance of an expert.
 Etiquette must be observed, so dress modestly and be patient since locals with real illnesses will also be waiting.
 Bring an offering of money, but never pass cash directly to the healer.
 Give it to an assistant with your right hand.
 And always take a translator along.

 Expect to be treated in full view of the household and waiting clients who will watch avidly.
 A fire may be created, a potion brewed, healing oils applied, patterns could be drawn on your body or a painful deep tissue massage delivered.
 Patients may be poked with sharp sticks too.
 Healers often create a bespoke blend of herbs and instead of passing it to their patient to devour, they pop the lot into their mouth to chew and suck, and then spit gobs of the mulch onto the patients’ body – face included.
 Try not to flinch or make facial expressions.

 If you’re looking for a cure to an ailment, more than one visit to a Balian may be required.
 Allow yourself time for this ancient treatment, and don’t try to plug it into a packed day, or on the way to the airport.